 Ms. Achenbach has presented at state and national conferences on topics including fieldwork education and supervision, sensory integration, sensory processing, and thyroid cancer.
 She is often an invited speaker to provide private trainings and workshop for local agencies that provide services to those with intellectual and developmental disorders and/or on the autism spectrum.

 Ms. Achenbach is a certified trainer for the AOTA’s Fieldwork Educator Certificate program, and she has conducted multiple training workshops for this program.

-Ms. Achenbach currently serves the Pennsylvania Occupational Therapy Association’s Commission on Conference.
-On campus, she is a faculty advisor for the college’s LINK student club, and she is an active member of the college’s Employee Wellness Team.
-She has also served as a representative to AOTA’s Representative Assembly.
+Ms. Achenbach has served the Pennsylvania Occupational Therapy Association (POTA) through the Commission on Conference and continues to assist with annual conference planning.
+She has also served the AOTA as a representative in the RA.
+On campus, she is a faculty advisor for the college’s LINK student club, and the Student Directed Learning Center PromOTing Positivity.
+She is also an active member of the college’s Employee Wellness Team.

 Nancy Carlson, Ph.D., OTR/L